CharityConn/CharityConnect/Charity Connect v0.2.md

 ### 7. Redemption(burn) Mechanism
-- Allow burning of CHARITYeet for rewards or additional donations
+- Allow burning of CHARITYeet for rewards or additional donations (a user controled burnTo function)
-- Implement burn functionality in the CHARITYeet smart contract
+- Implement burn functionality in the CHARITYeet smart contract or DvP Contract/s

 ### 8. Governance
 - Decentralized voting for fee adjustment and CHARITYeet minting rate changes